 How to practice emotional first aid | Guy Winch

 The Scars of Emotional Wounds

-You stop giving people more than a second chance.
+Furthermore, you stop giving people more than a second chance.
 You have learned that misbehavior can be overlooked once but forgiving it, again and again, is putting yourself up for abuse.
 Turning the other cheek only reinforces bad behavior.
 And you will definitely not put yourself in the line of fire.
 The hard lesson you learn from an abusive childhood is that people closest to you tend to make you their urn to put their dead ashes if you allow them.
-The best option is to run, escape and shut that person out.
+The best option is to run, escape, and shut that person out.
 It is a survival tactic you readily employ without any feeling of guilt.

 Becoming a Worldly Dakini

 In Tibetan Buddhism, when one attains enlightenment, even accidentally, the Buddha appears to that person, as a woman, in the appearance of Drolma, the Great Mother.
 She then takes on the appearance of a Dakini or Goddess.
 There are two types of Dakinis – Wisdom Dakini and the Worldly Dakini.
 Surviving the dark night of my soul has made me a Worldly Dakini.
 I have attained some insights but not yet fully liberated from the cycle of human existence.